cortex-lab/phy/docs/shortcuts.md

 # Keyboard shortcuts and snippets

-This is the list of shortcuts and snippets as returned by the Template GUI.
-While keyboard shortcuts are straightforward, snippets are used by actions that require parameters.
-They are specified below between parentheses as, e.g., `(:cb)`.
+This pages presents the list of shortcuts and snippets in the template GUI.

+## Snippets

+Complex actions that cannot be bound to a keyboard shortcut can be quickly activate via keyboard snippets.
+Snippets are actiavte by first pressing the `:` key, and typing the snippet name followed by some parameters.

-For example, to change the number of bins in the Correlogram View:
+For example, to change the number of bins in the Correlogram View (`:cb` snippet as shown in the list below):

 1. Activate the snippet mode by typing `:` on the keyboard.
 You can see the snippet bar at the bottom of the GUI.
 2. Type `cb 200` to change the number of bins to 200.
 3. Press Enter.

-You can leave the snippet mode by pressing Escape.
+To cancel, press Escape to leave the snippet mode.

+## List of keyboard shortcuts and snippets

 ```